lop-Louis/northbook/docs/playbook/stop-rules.md

 audience: Teams pacing delivery and knowing when to pause work
 tone: Plainspoken, candid, energetic
 narrative_goal: Offer the framing for stop rules until full guidance ships
+nav:
+  - none
 ---

 # Stop Rules Library

-<a href="#when-to-write-a-stop-rule" data-primary-action>Use this format to capture the stop conditions that keep work safe.</a>

-<a href="../runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

-Stop rules protect teams from marching forward when risk outpaces confidence.
+Stop rules protect teams from marching forward when risk outpaces confidence. <a href="#when-to-write-a-stop-rule" data-primary-action>Capture your stop conditions</a> or <a href="../runbooks/index" data-secondary-action>Browse the runbooks index</a>.
 Define them before work starts so everyone knows when to pause, escalate, or roll back.

 ## When to write a stop rule